Musaddique221/ecommerce-web/README.md

 4:Users can also add reviews of product if they're logged in.

-5: users can order products.
+5:Users can order products.

-6: admin user can manage orders list, product list, users list
+6:Admin user can manage orders list, product list, users list

-7: admin user can create new products, edit  and delete products
+7:Admin user can create new products, edit  and delete products

 # deploy